directus/directus/docs/guides/extensions/operations-bulk-email-sendgrid.md

    `directus-operation-bulk-sendgrid`.
 2. From the operation's directory, open the **dist** folder and copy the `app.js` and `api.js` files into the directory.
 3. Update the .env file and add the Stripe API key with the variable `SENDGRID_API_KEY`.
-4. Install SendGrid into your Directus root directory with `npm install @sendgrid/mail`.
-5. Restart Directus to load the extension.
+4. Restart Directus to load the extension.

 ## Use the Operation